Robust outlier detection by de-biasing VAE likelihoods: Appendix D: Performance metrics and competing methods

 {\bf Implementing competing methods.} For implementing competing methods, we used the same VAE architecture as in our paper, except that the number of hidden dimensions was set to 100 to match the likelihood regret paper~\cite{Xiao2020}.
 Other details are specified below.

 \begin{itemize}[leftmargin=*] \item {\it Input complexity (IC)}.
 We computed input complexity by subtracting from the vanilla (uncorrected) log likelihood the ``complexity'' estimate $L(\mathbf{x})$ for each sample computed as $|C(\mathbf{x})|/d$, where the string of bits $C(\mathbf{x})$ was obtained with the PNG compressor ($d$ is the dimensionality of $\mathbf{x}$).
-Log likelihoods were computed with a categorical visible distribution.
+Log likelihoods were computed with the categorical visible distribution.

 \item {\it Likelihood ratio (LRat)}.
-We trained a standard VAE and a background model using the noise-corruption procedure described in ~\cite{Ren2019} with the mutation factor set to $\mu$ = 0.3 for Fashion-MNIST and $\mu$ = 0.2 for CelebA.
-We also applied a large weight decay ($\lambda$ = 10), as suggested by the authors.
-Log likelihoods were computed with a categorical visible distribution, as in the original study.
+We trained a standard VAE and a background model using the noise-corruption procedure described in ~\cite{Ren2019} with the mutation factor set to $\mu$ = 0.3 for grayscale image VAEs and $\mu$ = 0.1 for natural image VAEs.
+We also applied a large weight decay ($\lambda$ = 100), as suggested by the authors.
+Log likelihoods were computed with the categorical visible distribution, as in the original study.

 \item {\it Likelihood regret (LReg)}.
 We computed the likelihood regret score by quantifying the improvement in the likelihood for each sample by retraining the encoder for 100 epochs using the implementation provided by the authors~\cite{Xiao2020}.
-Log likelihoods were computed with a categorical visible distribution, as in the original study.
+Log likelihoods were computed with the categorical visible distribution, as in the original study.

 \item {\it Watanabe-Akaike Information Criterion (WAIC)}.
-WAIC was computed with the formula $\mathbb{E}_\theta [\log p_\theta (\mathbf{x}) ] - \mathrm{Var}_\theta [\log p_\theta (\mathbf{x}) ]$, using the average log likelihood and variance across the ensemble of six VAEs (same as those employed for computing the EV-LL score).
+WAIC was computed with the formula $\mathbb{E}_\theta [\log p_\theta (\mathbf{x}) ] - \mathrm{Var}_\theta [\log p_\theta (\mathbf{x}) ]$, using the average log likelihood and variance across the ensemble of six VAEs.
 Log likelihoods were computed with a continuous Bernoulli visible distribution; the original study~\cite{Choi2018} used a Bernoulli visible distribution. \end{itemize}

-For Figures \ref{fig:grayscale_comp} and \ref{fig:natural_comp} that compare the performance of these other scores with our scores, AUROC values were computed by comparing each score distribution for the test split of the inlier dataset against the score distribution for test split of the outlier dataset (test versus test).
+For Figures \ref{fig:grayscale} and \ref{fig:natural} that compare the performance of these other scores with our scores, AUROC values were computed by comparing each score distribution for the test split of the inlier dataset against the score distribution for test split of the outlier dataset (test versus test).
+The VAEs for competing approaches were trained 3 times with different random initializations; we report average AUROC values across 3 runs.